-The first step is to recognize that burnout is not an individual’s maladaptive response to stress.
+The first step is recognizing that burnout is not an individual’s maladaptive response to stress.
 Christina Maslach, a leader in the study of burnout, first observed that it can be an organizational phenomenon.

-In May 2019, the World Health Organization (W.H.O.) redefined burnout as a syndrome that “refers specifically to phenomena in the occupational context…resulting from chronic workplace stress that has not been successfully managed.”
-The W.H.O. was quite specific that burnout “should not be applied to describe experiences in other areas of life.”
+In May 2019, the World Health Organization (WHO) redefined burnout as a syndrome that “refers specifically to phenomena in the occupational context…resulting from chronic workplace stress that has not been successfully managed.”
+The WHO clarified that burnout “should not be applied to describe experiences in other areas of life.”

-This places part of the responsibility for avoiding burnout on not only individual employees, but also on their leaders.
-Based on my research-based Burnout During Organizational Change Model (B-DOC), there are 10 ways leaders can improve workplace stress.
+This places part of the responsibility for avoiding burnout on not only individual employees but also on their leaders.
+According to my research-based Burnout During Organizational Change Model (B-DOC), leaders can improve workplace stress in 10 ways.
+Ahead, we’ll uncover how to implement them in the workplace to increase engagement and retention and reduce burnout.

-During any period of rapid change, all employees need to understand the company’s future vision and direction.
+It is essential that all employees understand a company’s future vision and direction.
 An unknown future can make employees feel very unsafe and insecure.
 It could also lead them to imagine and predict outcomes that may (or may not) happen.

-Employees’ thoughts about work, then, become dominated by these fears.
-However, workers are reassured when their leaders encourage them to give feedback about new goals and strategies.
+When this happens, these fears dominate employees’ thoughts about work.
+However, workers can regain commitment and confidence when their leaders encourage them to give feedback about new goals and strategies.
 They are also more likely to feel their thoughts are valued.
 And they will be more likely to commit to achieving new goals.

 2. Maintain a zero-tolerance policy for ethical violations.

 To start, make sure your company has an updated code of ethics.
-It should be a living document that influences not only what employees do, but also how they do it.
+It should be a dynamic document that influences not only what employees do but also how they do it.
 Because as stress and demands increase, it becomes more likely that employees will take unethical shortcuts to achieve goals.

 For example, workplace bullying may get worse under stress.
 You need to create a safe space for workers to report bullying without fear of retaliation.
 Leaders should then follow up by addressing unwanted behaviors quickly and directly.